 What happens to deposits?

 When a failed bank is purchased by another institution, deposits remain protected in accordance with the CDIC Act.
 There would be little to no disruption in service or access to funds for the acquired bank’s depositors.
-Pre-existing deposits would continue to be insured up to $100,000 in each of seven separately protected categories.
+Pre-existing deposits would continue to be insured up to $100,000 in each of the separately protected categories.
 Any deposits made at the new or merged CDIC member would be protected separately from pre-existing deposits held at the original institutions.
 If a CDIC member is purchased by a non-member company, the buyer must agree to continue its deposit-taking services.
 The CDIC member would continue to exist and deposit protection continues as before.
 There is no impact on depositors.